Quantum corrections to the thermodynamics of rotating charged BTZ black hole in gravity's rainbow: Thermodynamics of BTZ black holes under the effects of the GR

 According to this analysis, we plot the Hawking temperature versus the horizon in Fig. \ref{fig1} with the parameters that obey Eqs. \eqref{lowerlimit} and \eqref{upperlimit}.
 We observe that the GR formalism leads to a lower bound on the horizon, $r_{min}$, as predicted.
 Although it modifies the Hawking temperature, we see that these effects are dominant only in the nonphysical region, $r_{min} \leq r_+ \leq r_{phys}$, where the horizon is smaller than $1.42$ for the chosen representative parameter values.
 In the range $ r_{phys}\leq r_+ \leq r_{max}$, the GR corrected Hawking temperature mimics the usual one.

 Next, we employ another fundamental postulate of the black hole thermodynamics to derive the Bekenstein entropy, $S=\int \frac{dM}{T_{H}}$.
 By using Eqs. \eqref{m} and \eqref{t}, we find

-We see that the Bekenstein entropy depends on the rainbow parameter but not on the intrinsic properties of the BTZ black hole explicitly.
-Moreover, it does not obey the area law of black hole thermodynamics and is not in the predicted form of string and loop quantum gravity theories \cite{11,12,13,14,15,16,17}.
+We see that the Bekenstein entropy depends on the rainbow parameter. { In other words, Eq. \eqref{s} shows that entropy does not obey area law if $\eta\neq 0$.
+But when $\eta=0$, the area law for the BTZ black hole is clearly obeyed} \cite{11,12,13,14,15,16,17}.
 We depict GR corrected entropy function versus the horizon in Fig. \ref{fig2}.

 We observe a linear increase in entropy function for $\eta=0$.
 In the presence of the GR formalism, this linearity breaks down drastically especially at small horizon values i.e. for $r_H< (r_{phys}=1.42)$, where the BTZ black hole is unstable, hence, its entropy is not physically meaningful.
 In the range $r_{phys}\leq r_+ \leq r_{max}$, the GR corrected entropy differs from the usual one by the factor $\frac{\eta}{E_p^2 \ell^2}$.